 4. Jupiter has the shortest day of all planets, despite its hefty size.
 A day on Jupiter only lasts 10 Earth-hours.

 For all its monstrous size and mass, you’d think Jupiter would be slow to rotate around its axis.
 However, it’s the fastest spinning planet in the solar system, with a rotational velocity of 45,300 km/h.

-What’s more, due to this rapid rotation, the planet has an oblate shape with flattened poles and a bulging equator.
-Its powerful rotation is also responsible for the next point.
+What’s more, due to this rapid rotation, the planet has an oblate shape with flattened poles and a bulging equator just like Earth.
+Its powerful rotation is also responsible for the next point on this list.

 5. Jupiter has the strongest magnetic field of any planet in the solar system